Facebook foils political influence campaigns originating in Iran, Russia ahead of U.S. midterms

 The accounts which attempted to conceal their location were created in 2013.
 In 2017, they began increasing their focus on the U.S. and the UK.

-Sen. Mark Warner, vice chairman of the Senate Intelligence Committee, said the discovery underscores that other foreign governments are "following the Kremlin's playbook."
+Sen. Mark Warner, vice chairman of the Senate Intelligence Committee, said the discovery underscores that other foreign governments are "following the Kremlin's playbook" in targeting Facebook users to disrupt U.S. elections.

+During and after the U.S. presidential election in 2016, Facebook unwittingly hosted hundreds of pages and accounts later connected to the Internet Research Agency in St. Petersburg, Russia.
+The Kremlin-linked operation also bought thousands of ads targeting Americans with politically divisive messages.

 "This is further evidence that foreign adversaries are actively using social media to divide Americans and undermine our democratic institutions," Warner said in a statement.
 "I’ve been saying for months that there’s no way the problem of social media manipulation is limited to a single troll farm in St. Petersburg, and that fact is now beyond a doubt."